-A scholar of modern foreign languages and the organizer of an Italian/English exchange program between Studio Arts College International and the University of Florence, Patrizia Bonucci has taught both Italian and English at a number of schools and institutions.
+A scholar of modern foreign languages, the SACI Coordinator of Italian Language and Culture, and the organizer of an Italian/English exchange program between Studio Arts College International and the University of Florence, Patrizia Bonucci has taught both Italian and English at a number of schools and institutions.

 Patrizia Bonucci teaches Italian Language at SACI.
 She has previously taught at Middlebury college Study Abroad Program, Istituto Donatello, and Koine in Florence.
 In May 2016, she took part in the 24th National ILSA (Insegnanti Italiano Lingua Seconda Associati) convention held at the University of Florence in collaboration with the Centro Linguistico di Ateneo.
 She received her her National Teaching Qualification from the Italian Ministry of Public Instruction (Ministero della Pubblica Istruzione Italiana).